-- Know the benefits of hiring refugees. - Understand challenges faced by refugee job seekers. - Know how to build a pipeline of refugee job seekers. - Know how to modify your CV screening and interview processes to make them more inclusive to refugee candidates. - Preview some of the issues you might encounter post-hire and how to address those.
+- Know the benefits of hiring refugees. - Understand challenges faced by refugee job seekers. - Know how to modify your CV screening and interview processes to make them more inclusive to refugee candidates. - Preview some of the issues you might encounter post-hire and how to address those.